Donny-GUI/words/README.md

-# words
+# __Words__
-use the python wikipedia api to get words that pertain to a certain subject.
+Use the python wikipediaapi package to get english words on a subject of your choosing.
 Good for building password list and natural language processing

+## My Real World Application

+I have a linux copy of this on my Optiplex 9020, when im building passwords list to execute spearfished attacks or trying to help my friends recover hashed documents, I build my word lists using this oddly useful tool.
+I build specialized powerful word lists in seconds.
+Works like a charm everytime.
+Combinded with pdfcrack its a fun combination, it beats trying to work out the best possible charset for cracking.

+well enjoy.
+I have a copy for suited for macos and ubuntu. if anyone is interested i will post them here.

 ## Installation